Home Inspection

 Roofing lg

-A lot of the issues in our list can be attributed to a low-quality installation of the roof.
+Many of the issues on our list can be attributed to low-quality roof installation.
 A general rule of thumb is that a well-installed roof made up of high-grade materials should last around 20-30 years.
-However, that is not always the case, especially if there has been a faulty installation.
+However, that is not always the case, mainly if a faulty installation occurs.

-The inspector will check for poor quality workmanship during the installation, including the shingles, flashings, vents, gutters, downspouts, and the overall structure of the roof.
+The inspector will check for poor-quality workmanship during the installation, including the shingles, flashings, vents, gutters, downspouts, and the overall roof structure.
 Incorrect shingle placement and poor flashing installments allow water to enter the building via the roof, causing damage.

 The inspector may look for low-quality nail patterns, incorrect level of overhang, poor shingle positioning, the quality of roof underlayments, and the integrity of the roofing structure.

-Most installation problems occur in valleys where shingles are not properly interlaced or where improperly flashed.
+Most installation problems occur in valleys where shingles are improperly interlaced or flashed.
 Valleys are where two roof lines converge.
-Often large amounts of water flow towards the roof valleys and even minor flaws can become a major roof leak over time.
+Large amounts of water often flow toward the roof valleys; even minor flaws can cause major roof leaks over time.

 Poor workmanship can also lead to wind damage.
-Wind can cause shingles that are not properly fastened to become loose or break.
-If the shingles are wind damaged, roof leaks can start around nail holes and along seams.
+Wind can cause shingles that are not adequately fastened to become loose or break.
+If the shingles are wind-damaged, roof leaks can start around nail holes and seams.

 Problems with Roof Shingles

 Most residential roofs are covered with shingles.
-Even if they were installed perfectly, they still succumb to wear and tear and can become damaged over the years.
+Even if installed perfectly, they still succumb to wear and tear and can become damaged over the years.

-If the home has asphalt shingles or wooden shakes, watch out or any evidence of them curling at the edge.
-This is a good indication that the shingles are coming towards the end of their usable life and would need to be replaced in the not so distant future.
+If the home has asphalt shingles or wooden shakes, watch out for any evidence of them curling at the edge.
+This indicates that the shingles are coming towards the end of their usable life and would need to be replaced.

 The same can be said for evidence of buckling or blistering shingles.
 Large amounts of moss and lichen could point towards a decaying roof underneath and should be inspected further.

-If shingles are missing from the roof or appear to be broken, this is bad news.
-Alarm bells should be ringing in your head if you see this, as it means that water may have been penetrating the roof for some time.
+This is bad news if shingles are missing from the roof or appear to be broken.
+If you see this, alarm bells should be ringing in your head, as water may have penetrated the roof for some time.

-It’s a good idea to have moss and other organic debris professionally removed.
+It’s a good idea to professionally remove moss and other organic debris.
 Never let anyone pressure wash your roof.
 Pressure washing a roof will do more damage than good.
-A professional roof cleaner will spray a non-toxic biodegradable cleaning solution on the roof and remove it with a soft wash similar to that of a light rain shower.
+A professional roof cleaner will spray a non-toxic, biodegradable cleaning solution on the roof and remove it with a soft wash similar to a light rain shower.

-If some shingles are starting to curl or break, it’s safe to assume that other shingles are weak as well and could become wind damaged at any time.
-Remember, if 30% or more of the roof is damaged, a full replacement is the best option.
+If some shingles start to curl or break, it’s safe to assume that others are also weak and could become wind-damaged at any time.
+Remember, a total replacement is the best option if 30% or more of the roof is damaged.

 Problems with Chimneys

-Home inspectors will perform a visual check of the chimney and will look to see if there are any large and obvious signs of obstruction.
-There are a wide variety of things that can cause blockages, such as dead animals, birds nests, leaves, branches, and so on.
-These blockages can become dangerous if they are left for too long as they allow toxic gasses, such as carbon monoxide, to build up in the home.
+Home inspectors will perform a visual check of the chimney and will look to see if there are any large and apparent signs of obstruction.
+Various things can cause blockages, such as dead animals, bird nests, leaves, branches, etc. These blockages can become dangerous if left for too long as they allow toxic gasses, such as carbon monoxide, to build up in the home.

-Chimneys accumulate a substance called creosote, which is a by-product that collects when you burn wood and other substances.
-When the smoke travels up the chimney, the creosote sticks to the sides and can cause blockages as well.
+Chimneys accumulate creosote, a by-product that collects when you burn wood and other substances.
+When the smoke travels up the chimney, the creosote sticks to the sides and can cause blockages.
 Unfortunately, creosote is a flammable substance and must be removed regularly with routine chimney maintenance.

-Older homes are likely to have brickwork and masonry issues which could cause a safety hazard.
+Older homes will likely have brickwork and masonry issues, which could cause safety hazards.
 Neglected chimneys will crumble and eventually collapse if they aren’t given enough maintenance.
-Chimney joints can be repointed to sure loose bricks and degraded masonry joints between bricks.
+Chimney joints can be repointed to ensure loose bricks and degraded masonry joints between bricks.

-Masonry chimney caps are prone to cracking which also leads to water intrusion that can damage the flue.
+Masonry chimney caps are prone to cracking, leading to water intrusion that can damage the flue.
 Many older chimneys have open flues that allow rain to enter the chimney and potentially rust out the damper door.
 Most of these chimneys have missing rain caps and vermin screens.

 Issues with the Roof Flashings

-The roof flashing is one of the most important aspects of the roof when it comes to keeping water out of the house.
-If the flashing is installed properly and still functions as it should, rainwater will be directed away from the vulnerable areas of the roof and into the drainage system.
+The roof flashing is one of the most critical aspects of the roof when it comes to keeping water out of the house.
+If the flashing is installed correctly and still functions, rainwater will be directed away from the roof’s vulnerable areas and into the drainage system.

 If the flashings become damaged, the likelihood of a leak drastically increases.
-Home inspectors will pay close attention to problem areas of the roof such as valleys, chimneys, skylights, and dormers.
-If the flashings are inadequate in any of these locations the home inspector will note this on their report.
+Home inspectors will pay close attention to problem areas of the roof, such as valleys, chimneys, skylights, and dormers.
+If the flashings are inadequate in any of these locations, the home inspector will note this in their report.

 Step Flashing

-For rooflines that but up against brick masonry walls, we commonly see problems with step flashing.
-Step flashing is the practice interlocking pieces of metal flashing folded into the mortar joints in the brick masonry.
-Often the step flashing doesn’t extend up the wall high enough and doesn’t overlap enough to shed water properly.
+For rooflines that build up against brick masonry walls, we commonly see problems with step flashing.
+Step flashing is the practice of interlocking pieces of metal flashing folded into the mortar joints in the brick masonry.
+The step flashing often doesn’t extend the wall high enough or overlap enough to shed water properly.

 Kick-out Flashing

-For rooflines that but up again siding, the flashing should have a piece of kick-out flashing along the wall.
+For rooflines that are up again siding, the flashing should have a piece of kick-out flashing along the wall.
 This kick-out flashing is used to shed water away from the siding.
-This flashing is often not present particularly on older houses.
-Oddly, even in roof replacements on older houses, roofers fail to install it with the new installation.
+This flashing is often not present, particularly in older houses.
+Oddly, even in roof replacements on older homes, roofers fail to install it with the new installation.

 Drip Edge Flashing

-Drip edge flashing is another flashing that is used in roofing to protect the fascia boards.
-This flashing is laid over the transition between the fascia and roof and help support the overlapping lip of the shingles.
+Drip edge flashing is another flashing used in roofing to protect the fascia boards.
+This flashing is laid over the transition between the fascia and roof and helps support the overlapping lip of the shingles.

 The drip edge flashing also helps stormwater runoff flow into the gutters and not behind the gutters.
 The back wall of the gutter piping should fit directly under the lip of the drip edge flashing.